ibrahim-kocyigit/kocyigit-dsml/03_methodology/02_analytic_approach.md

 * Choose the *primary* analytic approach that you will pursue.
 This doesn't mean you can't explore other approaches later, but it's important to have a primary focus.
 Document the rationale for your choice.

 ## Step 5: Document and Justify
-* Detail the selected analytical methodology, alternative options evaluated, and the rationale behind your choice in the **[Analytic Approach Report]**.
+* Detail the selected analytical methodology, alternative options evaluated, and the rationale behind your choice in the [Analytic Approach Report](./references/02_analytic_approach_report.md).
 Clearly articulate why the chosen method best addresses the business problem and aligns with project objectives.
 * Store any relevant research papers, articles, or documentation supporting your methodology or alternatives in the `references` folder.